 The previously described, pumps at the Recovery Wells and Distribution Site are the only source of operational vibration associated with operation of the proposed Project.
 Based on the associated (and standard) pump operations, vibration levels exceeding the described County criterion would be limited to areas within approximately 5 to 10 feet of the Recovery Well pumps.
-Because, as previously noted, the closest vibration-sensitive land uses to the proposed Recovery Well pumps are residential sites located more than 1,500 feet to the south, associated above for operational noise impacts, that currently undeveloped properties zoned for residential use in the County are located as close as 50 feet from proposed Recovery Well sites.
+Because, as previously noted, the closest vibration-sensitive land uses to the proposed Recovery Well pumps are residential sites located more than 1,500 feet to the south, associated potential vibration impacts would be less than significant.
+It should also be noted, as described above for operational noise impacts, that currently undeveloped properties zoned for residential use in the County are located as close as 50 feet from proposed Recovery Well sites.
 Based on the described vibration levels for Recovery Well pump operations, however, even if residential development occurs at distances of 50 feet, Project-related vibration levels from pump operations would not exceed the identified County criterion, and associated potential vibration impacts would be less than significant.